Shaving Your Chest Hair

 Work your way in to the centre of your chest, taking extra care around your nipples.
-After every few razor strokes, gently run the back and front sides of your blades under the tap.
+After every few razor strokes, gently rinse the back and front sides of your blades.
 Shake excess water off each time, but make sure you don’t tap your razor on the side of your sink or wipe it on a towel – this risks damaging the intricate design of the blade.
 Discover more about how to care for your razor.

 Rinsing blades regularly is important to stop a build-up of shaving gel, hair and dead skin, which could affect the performance of your blades.